 Silent War aims to realistically portray armed forces and locales of Poland and Belarus.
 To achieve this developers made numbers of new, accurate models of equipment used by both sides – including well-known items and vehicles of Soviet manufacture, and indigenous armament, never seen before in Operation Flashpoint.
 Examples of those are Polish Beryl rifles, W-3 Sokol and SW-4 Puszczyk helicopters, Honker and Star transports and Belarusian Volat and MZKT trucks or Caiman amphibious vehicle.
 Similiar attention is given to the new terrain developed for the mod, based on several places on the Polish-Belarusian border.

 Finally Silent War is going to bring new playable content in form of both singleplayer missions and campaign, and multiplayer gamemodes such as co-op, CTI and others.
 The mod is still under development, having gone through several revisions, transformations and even alleged collapse.
-However year 2020 may finally bring the 18 years of development to a successful end!
+However we’re working hard to bring the development to a successful end!

 Silent War is currently developed by following people: